-McBrayer: Pass on some of the help you’ve received
+McBrayer: Pass on the help you’ve received

 ‘She laid him in a manger because there was no room for him in the inn,” begins the most widely known Advent story.
 Another one known almost as well begins: “Marley was dead … there is no doubt whatever about that.
 Old Marley was as dead as a doornail.”